Mood

 What are the symptoms of cyclothymia?

 One can think of cyclothymia as "bipolar lite," characterized by mood swings from hypomania to mild depression.
+But these constant shifts in mood can be tremendously unsettling and disorienting, and ultimately they result in considerable suffering.

 What about "soft" bipolar?

-Clinicians and patients are both waking up to the fact that many people with so-called unipolar depression may in fact be suffering from a "soft" form of bipolar.
 By loosening the diagnostic criteria for bipolar - say by reducing the time minimum for hypomania from four days to two - the population of bipolars would jump from one or two percent to as high as five or six percent.
 Many of these people never fully experience the highs of bipolar, but their depressions cycle in a pattern similar to bipolar, or they may be experiencing mania and hypomania features within their depressions.
 Why this is important is that standard depression treatments may not work for these people.
-Whether you call them bipolar or not, they may need bipolar meds.
+Whether you call them bipolar or not, they may need bipolar meds and bipolar recovery strategies.

 I've heard that soft bipolar and bipolar II is just the flavor of the month.